mrojkov/Citrus/Yuzu/docs/reference.md

 #### `[YuzuMust]` or `[YuzuMust(itemKind)]`
 Denotes that all items must be serialized.
 Exception is thrown if at least one public item lacks serialization attribute.
 If present, `itemKind` argument limits the requirement to either just fields (`YuzuItemKind.Field`) or just properties (`YuzuItemKind.Property`).

-Can be substituted by changing `MetaOptions.MustAttribute`.
+Can be substituted by changing `MetaOptions.MustAttribute` and/or `MetaOptions.GetItemKind`.

 #### `[YuzuAll]` or `[YuzuAll(optionality, itemKind)]`
 Denotes that all public items are serialized by default, even if not annotated by serialization attribute.
 Some items can be excluded by using `YuzuExclude` attrubute.
 If present, `optionality` argument indicates the level of optionality (`YuzuItemOptionality.Optional`, `YuzuItemOptionality.Required` or `YuzuItemOptionality.Member`) applied to the items by default.
 Annotating an item with `[YuzuRequired]`, `[YuzuOptional]` or `[YuzuMember]` attribute overrides default given by `YuzuAll`.
 If present, `itemKind` argument limits the default serialization to either fields (`YuzuItemKind.Field`) or properties (`YuzuItemKind.Property`).
 Using both `YuzuAll` and `YuzuMust` simultaneously prohibits `YuzuExclude`.

-Can be substituted by changing `MetaOptions.AllAttribute`.
+Can be substituted by changing `MetaOptions.AllAttribute`, and/or `MetaOptions.GetItemOptionalityAndKind`.

 #### `[YuzuAllowReadingFromAncestor]`
 Normally, an item of structured type can be deserialized if the serialized item is of the same class or descendant class.
 This attribute allows deserializing from ancestor class, as long as all fields not present in the ancestor are optional.
 It is NOT recommended to use this attribute.